One of the most common ways of hiring new talent is through a recruitment agency. But is that the most effective way? Not necessarily…

 Techloop fulfills all these criteria while providing a highly specialized platform for companies and candidates alike.

 Why not give it a go?

 In our previous blog post, we wrote about recently giving the Techloop platform a brand new look and feel, as well as switching to a reasonable subscription-based model, that makes it accessible for an even wider range of companies.

-You can go ahead and register for completely free, and check what the brand new Techloop Platform has to offer.
+You can go ahead and discover tech talent for completely free, and check what the brand new Techloop Platform has to offer.

 Do you have any questions?
 Drop a message here or reach out in chat.

 The Techloop Team